ProximalElk6186/is20/README.md

 ## is20
 This groundbreaking .NET C# programme will revolutionize your workflow by telling you whether the number you passed as an argument is 20.

+Now enhanced with floating-point epsilon comparison technology, because rounding errors are a thing.
+Sometimes.

 ### Features
  - Outstasnding detection algorithm (misspelled on purpose for authenticity)
  - Complicated floating-point operations